Amahl and the Night Visitors: BBC productions

 The BBC made several productions of Amahl and the Night Visitors in the 1950s.
 The first performance was broadcast on December 20, 1953, with Charles Vignoles as Amahl, and Gladys Whitred as his mother.
 The Three Kings were sung by John Lewis (Kaspar), Scott Joynt (Balthasar), and John Cameron (Melchior).
 Edric Connor was the Page and Josephine Gordon was the dancer.
 The opera was produced by Christian Simpson and the conductor was Stanford Robinson.

 This performance was so successful that it was repeated on Christmas Eve 1954 with substantially the same cast apart from the Page sung by John Carvalho and the dancer, Betty Ferrier.

 Both performances were broadcast live.
 A telerecording of the 1954 performance was broadcast on Christmas Eve 1956 but this recording seems to have been discarded.

 An audio recording of the 1954 performance exists in private hands.

-Further performances followed in subsequent years.
+Further performances followed.
 The 1955 performance was also produced by Christian Simpson, starring Malcolm Day as Amahl, with Gladys Whitred as Amahl's mother.
 Music was provided by the Sinfonia of London.
 It appears that this performance was also broadcast live.
 It was either not recorded or the recording was discarded.
 It does not exist in the BBC Archives.

 The second production was broadcast on December 24, 1959.
 This version exists as a 35 mm telerecording in the BBC Archives.
 This version was again produced by Christian Simpson and starred Christopher Nicholls as Amahl and Elsie Morison as Amahl's mother.
 This time music was provided by the Royal Philharmonic Orchestra.